Chlo-e (Song of the Swamp): Film and television

 Although it was seldom recorded in the early part of the 1930s, "Chloe" was heard constantly on radio during this period, as it fit in with the general mood of the times.
 Its popularity led to a loose horror film adaptation based on the song directed by Marshall Neilan entitled Chloe, Love Is Calling You (1934) filmed in the Everglades and starring Olive Borden.
 Produced by short-lived poverty row studio Pinnacle Productions, it was targeted to African-American audiences, but was unsuccessful.

 A 1929 short made in Britain by the early sound company Electrocord also likely was a performance of the song, but it is unclear as to by whom.
-Probably as a nod to the song, the monster in Norm McCabe's Daffy Duck cartoon The Impatient Patient (1942) is named Chloe and lives in a swamp.
+Probably as a nod to the song, Chloe is the name of the "Jekyll and Hyde"-type monster in Norm McCabe's Daffy Duck cartoon The Impatient Patient (1942) who lives in a swamp.

 Singer Vera Van performs a lovely and romantic version, without the introductory verse, in the Vitaphone short, "Mirrors" featuring Freddie Rich and his Orchestra.
 The film was released on September 8, 1934.

 In an early episode of the 1951–1953 CBS-TV version of Amos 'n' Andy known as The Amos 'n' Andy Show, actress singer Lillian Randolph portraying Andy's estranged ex-fiancée, Madame Queen, wins a television contest for her rendition of "Chloe".